wchiquito/jj-for-everyone.github.io/src/terminal_basics.md

 ## Copy-pasting commands

-This book contains many code blocks that contain commands for you to copy-paste into your terminal.
+This tutorial contains many code blocks that contain commands for you to copy-paste into your terminal.
 Multiple commands can be on separate lines and you can copy-paste them all at once without issues.
 If you hover your mouse over the top-right corner of a code block, a hidden copy-button will appear.
 Very useful!